 Stormie spent her youth on the backs of ponies and horses, competing in her first horse show at two-years old.

-she was getting special permission to enter the Jr. training level in three-day events, while simultaneously competing in dressage and h/j.
+she was getting special permission to enter the Jr. Training level in three-day events, while simultaneously competing in dressage and hunter/jumpers.

 Stormie qualified in dressage through 2nd level and qualified for the junior Olympics in three-day eventing.

 she was playing polo nationwide with her mother, American polo pioneer

 Stormie had attained a two-goal outdoor (mixed) rating in polo, the highest rating for women at the time.

 teaching a group of her own riding students at the age of 21.

 she was 23, Stormie was managing the family farm and polo club and playing mixed and women's polo professionally.

 she spent the next 15 years competing in polo tournaments for clients, and with and against her mother Sue Sally and her sister Sunny.

 tournament victories, she was a member of the winning Empire Polo team in the historic 1st USPA US Women's Open Polo Championship .